MarinaFlynne/PyCredentials/README.md

 # Python User Credential Project
-This project uses Python and SQL
+This is a simple database tool that uses Python and SQLite3.
+It allows you to create a database, add users to the database, and authenticate a user using their username and password.